aimclub/iOpt/docs/source/examples.rst

     Level lines of the objective function, built with the parameter kernel='rbf'

-During the experiment an optimal quality metric value of -0.9469 was obtained with the following combination of parameters: :math:`C = 1.6474∙10^5,  C = 1.6474 \dot 10^5`, gamma = 0.0767, kernel = 'rbf'.
+During the experiment an optimal quality metric value of -0.9469 was obtained with the following combination of parameters: :math:`C = 1.6474∙10^5`, gamma = 0.0767, kernel = 'rbf'.

-Example of solving a multi-criteria optimization problem
+Example of solving a multicriteria optimization problem
 ________________________________________________________

 If optimization is performed using several criteria, then the solution to the problem becomes more complicated.
 The problem is that the criteria are usually contradictory: decreasing the value of one of them often leads to an increase in the values of others.
-Let's consider the work of the iOpt framework when solving a multi-criteria problem.
+Let's consider the work of the iOpt framework when solving a multicriteria problem.
 To do this, we modify the problem statement in Section Tuning support vector machine hyperparameters for a classification problem in machine learning.

 Dataset used